 Blueberries may be summer in miniature, but watermelon is the big kid on the block.
 For me, one bite is like fireworks.
 It’s every summer picnic, barbecue, fair, softball game, and a bonfire all in one.
 I mean, during summer watermelon is EVERYWHERE!

 No summer event is complete without someone turning up with a big watermelon under their arm.
 It’s sweet, It’s refreshing, and a perfect complement to the heat of the summer.
 On my little league team, someone’s parents would bring a couple of watermelons for the team to share after every game.
-It made victory that much sweeter!
+It made the victory that much sweeter!

 I like this watermelon variation on the Moscow Mule a lot because it doesn’t overpower the sometimes subtle flavor of watermelon.
-The natural sweetness pairs well with the ginger beer and takes me right back to home plate with every sip.
+The natural sweetness pairs well with the ginger beer and takes me right back to the home plate with every sip.
 It’s an absolute home-run.

 - 4- 5 oz. ginger beer